Chicken Broccoli Rice Casserole

 Make-Ahead Method: Assemble Now, Bake Later.

 - This casserole can be assembled ahead of time and refrigerated for up to 2 days prior to baking.
-Let it sit out for 30 minutes prior to baking or add 10 minutes to baking time.
+Let it sit out for 30 minutes prior to baking and add 15 minutes to baking time.

-- The cracker/butter topping should be added at the end of baking.
+- The cracker/butter topping should still be added during the last 10 minutes.

-- Assemble the casserole and do not bake.
+- Assemble the casserole as outlined and do not bake.
 Let it thaw for 24 hours in the fridge.
-Let it sit out for 30 minutes prior to baking or add 15 minutes to baking time.
+Let it sit out for 30 minutes prior to baking and add 15 minutes to baking time.

-- The cracker/butter topping should be added at the end of baking.
+- The cracker/butter topping should still be added during the last 10 minutes.

 Nutrition